 The first thing to address is the stigma around using toys with your partner/s.
 There are a lot of misconceptions floating around, you hear comments like:

 Not only are statements like these harmful, they’re also completely false.
 Sex toys are a wonderful addition to partnered sex, for anyone who wishes to incorporate them into sex.
 In fact, they can help address and minimize the orgasm gap, which is sorely needed.

 The Imbalance with Climax

-The orgasm gap is the term used to describe the phenomenon in which 95% of straight men orgasm during partnered sex, with only 65% of straight women orgasming in partnered sex, with gay men coming in at 89% and gay women at 86%.
-The size of this gap between straight men and straight women, is at least in part explained by the kinds of sex straight people have.
+The orgasm gap is the term used to describe the phenomenon in which 95% of straight men orgasm during partnered sex, with only 65% of straight women having an orgasm in partnered sex, with gay men coming in at 89% and gay women at 86%.
+The size of this gap between straight men and straight women is at least in part explained by the kinds of sex straight people have.

 Questions to ask

 As is always the case with sex and pleasure, there is no one-size-fits-all approach to pleasure.
 And as is also always the case with sex and pleasure, the best way to navigate it is by having open and honest conversations with your partner/s.
 Do you want direct stimulation of your clit while you have penetrative sex?
 There’s a toy for that!
 Do you want to be able to use a toy to penetrate your partner?
 There’s a toy for that!
 Do you like having vibrations during manual sex?
 There’s a toy for that!
 In fact, there are many, many toys for all of these desires.

 Sex toys are wonderful tools for our pleasure and the pleasure of our partner/s.
 To rule out the inclusion of toys in partnered sex is doing yourself, and your partner/s, a disservice.
 We all have our boundaries, and toys may not appeal to everyone.
 However, if it’s something you haven’t considered yet, I urge you to do so!